What is CA Signed Certificate and How to Get It for a Website?

 These are the three steps that an individual, a website or an organization needs to follow if you want to know how to get a CA Signed Certificate.
 Every CA charges you a small fee for completing the verification process and then issues a digital certificate.

 While CAs take requests from applicants directly, they delegate the task of verifying applicants to registration authorities (RA).
-The RA collects, verifies all the digital certificate requests, and submits all those requests to the CA. It then issues certificates that pass through the RA and then to the applicant.
+The RA collects, verifies all the digital certificate requests, and submits all those requests to the CA. It then issues certificates that pass through the RA to the applicant.

 So if you want to know how to get a ca signed certificate, here it is.
 Now let us see where to get a certificate.